How to keep your kitchen free from beetles, moths and other pantry pests

-As people dig through their pantries in search of ingredients to bake pumpkin pie and cookies for the holidays, Thrasher Termite & Pest Control encourages them to keep their eyes peeled for insects that could be hiding in the bag of flour, chocolate or spices.
-These insects are known as stored product pests or pantry pests due to their tendency to gather around food products stored in pantries and cabinets.
+As people dig through their pantries in search of ingredients to bake pies and cookies and other treats, Thrasher Termite & Pest Control encourages them to keep their eyes peeled for insects that could be hiding in the bag of flour, chocolate or spices.
+These insects are known as stored product pests or pantry pests due to their tendency to infest food products stored in pantries and kitchen cabinets.

-“It’s not uncommon for homeowners to encounter merchant grain beetles, Indian meal moths, flour beetles and other stored product pests this time of year as holiday baking is in full swing,” said Janet Thrasher, President.
+“It’s not uncommon for homeowners to encounter merchant grain beetles, Indian meal moths, flour beetles and other pantry pests when baking,” said Janet Thrasher, President.
 “These insects are often brought into the home unknowingly in items stored in paper packaging and unsealed bags.
 For this reason, it’s important to inspect all items for signs of damage before bringing them indoors.”

 The National Pest Management Association (NPMA) also recommends the following tips to keep from bringing pantry pests home for the holidays.